NewSchool: Over Three Decades of Design Excellence in San Diego

 From its earliest days, NewSchool offered an evening class structure to accommodate a large number of working students.
 In 1991, NewSchool was institutionally accredited.
 Many mid-career professionals interested in changing vocations were attracted to the afternoon and evening schedules available for NewSchool’s architecture degree programs.

-In 1998, NewSchool’s Bachelor of Architecture (B. Arch) and Master of Architecture (M. Arch) were accredited by the National Architectural Accrediting Body (NAAB).
+In 1998, NewSchool’s Bachelor of Architecture (B. Arch) and Master of Architecture (M. Arch) were accredited by the National Architectural Accrediting Board (NAAB).
 In July 2008, NewSchool was acquired by Laureate Education, Inc., a global network of more than 70 accredited campus-based and online universities offering undergraduate and graduate degree programs to more than 1,000,000 students around the world.
 NewSchool’s highly regarded architecture and design programs complement Laureate’s global network of higher education institutions.
 In 2014, NewSchool was awarded regional accreditation by the WASC Senior College and University Commission.
-In 2016, NewSchool received a 8 year re-accreditation by National Architectural Accrediting Body (NAAB) for its B. Architecture, First Professional Degree and M. Arch, First Professional Degree.
+In 2016, NewSchool received an 8-year re-accreditation by National Architectural Accrediting Board (NAAB) for its B. Architecture, First Professional Degree and M. Arch, First Professional Degree.